Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Research: This employee class may be used in those instances where a person holding professional rank is engaged primarily in research.
 Appointment time may or may not be counted as tenure-earning service.
 The University shall notify the appointee in writing of the tenure-earning status of the position at the time of appointment.

-Visiting: This employee class applies to an appointment extended to a person having appropriate professional qualifications, but who is not expected to be available for more than a limited period of time, or to a position at the University, which is not expected to be available for more than a limited period of time.
-An employee may not be appointed in this class for more than three years, except in special circumstances as determined by the University.
-The appointment is not tenure earning, but time in visiting status may count toward tenure once regular status is obtained for applicable job codes.
-The University shall notify the appointee in writing of the tenure-earning status of the position at the time of appointment.
+Visiting: This employee class applies to an appointment extended to a person having appropriate professional qualifications, but who is not expected to be available for more than a limited period of time, or to a position at the University which is not expected to be available for more than a limited period of time.
+An employee may be offered a visiting appointment in single-year contracts but may not be appointed in this class for more than three years, except in special circumstances as determined by the University.
+No faculty member with a visiting appointment shall be given a regular appointment without having been selected for the position in accordance with Article 8.2 (a) of the FSU-BOT/UFF CBA.
+The appointment is not tenure earning, but time in visiting status may count toward tenure if hired into regular status, within applicable job codes.

 Dual Career Policy

-When a faculty candidate has a spouse or partner who also is seeking employment, the University will attempt to make possible the hiring of both individuals, by either seeking to locate and appropriate University position or by referral to local employment opportunities.
+When a faculty candidate has a spouse or partner who also is seeking employment, the University will assist in exploring employment positions for that spouse/partner, by either seeking to locate an appropriate University position or by referral to local employment opportunities.
 The hiring authority should take steps in conjunction with the Office of the Provost in these instances.
+Department Chairs/Directors should contact their dean to pursue this option, and deans should consult with the Provost.

 All non-resident aliens are subject to Federal immigration laws, which regulate their employment and their conditions of residence in the United States.
-For detailed information regarding employment of non-resident aliens, go to: http://dof.fsu.edu/appointments.htm, and refer to the Immigration Process section.
+For detailed information regarding employment of non-US citizens, go to the Office of Human Resources website and refer to the International Employees Section.

 Re-employment of Retirees

 There are statutory restrictions on re-employment of all employees who retire as members of the Florida Retirement System (FRS) during the first twelve months after retirement.
-These may be found at Section 121.091, Florida Statutes at http://www.flsenate.gov/Statutes/.
+These may be found at Section 121.091, Florida Statutes.
+It is important that any person being re-employed contact the Human Resources Benefits Office to ensure their eligibility for re-employment.

 Orientation